Get Schooled

 • Action Required: There is an error with the application that needs to be fixed.
 Errors can include missing a signature on the application or not consenting for tax information to be transferred from the IRS.

 • Processed: Application was successfully processed and information is being sent to the colleges listed on it.
-Colleges will now create financial aid award letters for admitted/enrolled students.
-Financial aid award letters may be delayed due to FAFSA delays.
+Colleges will now create and send financial aid offer letters to admitted and enrolled students.

-Wondering how you can apply to college later in the school year?
+Wondering how you can be accepted to college later in the school year?
 Here are a few options to explore to determine your best path forward.

 Colleges with rolling admissions

 Some colleges have rolling admissions, meaning that they accept and review applications as they are received until all spots in a given year are filled.
 This means that you can apply to college later in the school year and still have a chance of getting accepted!
 Different colleges will have different time frames of when you can submit your application and how long it will take to hear back from them.
-Check in with each school you're interested in applying to for specific dates and deadlines.
-Colleges with rolling admissions may also be a great option for students to make decisions about enrollment based on aid.
+Check with each school you're interested in applying to for specific dates and deadlines.

 Community colleges